 The lever was working perfectly, as I could easily fill it up with Sheaffer Skrips, Red.
 I checked the mechanism well by filling it up and emptying it more than once.
 Besides, the pen wrote surprisingly well for an old machine.
 The ink didn’t skip and the nib gave a pleasant feedback, while giving fine lines.
 By the way, the nib said Iridium Point Fine, a standard inscription on most nibs used in India.
 I suspect this to be an Indian pen, because the Western ones love to mention where they have come form.

 Zadie Smith doesn’t advise us; she warns us here,

 “Don’t romanticise your vocation.
 You can either write good sentences or you can’t.
 There is no ‘writer’s lifestyle’.
 All that matters is what you leave on the page.”

 Smith cautions that the pretentious writerly life of boozing, smoking and indulging in literary gossips won’t make us writers.
 We are writers if we write.
-Often, the literary lifestyle dominates so much that actual literary production becomes secondary.
-Work suffers and the result is all but a blank page yawns at you at the end of the day.
+Often, the literary lifestyle dominates so much that actual literary production becomes secondary; work suffers and a blank page yawns at you at the end of the day.